gperdrizet/llm_detector/README.md

 ![telegram app screenshot](https://github.com/gperdrizet/llm_detector/blob/main/telegram_bot/assets/telegram_screenshot.jpg?raw=true)

 Malone can run in two response modes: 'default' and 'verbose'.
 Default mode returns the probability associated with the most likely class as a percent (e.g. 75% chance a human wrote this).
-Verbose mode gives a little more detail about the feature values and perdiction metrics.
+Verbose mode gives a little more detail about the feature values and prediction metrics.
 Set the mode by messaging '*/set_mode verbose*' or '*/set_mode default*'.

 For best results, submitted text must be between 50 and 500 words.